Vaishali29Jain/MaxWordCountSpark/README.md

 # Max Word Count in a Book Using Apache Spark

 This project demonstrates how to use Apache Spark to find the most frequently used word in a book.
-It is written in Python and uses PySpark, the Python API for Spark.
+It is written in Python and uses PySpark.

 ## Overview